acolomba/skel/README.md

 ### macOS

-On macOS, this script will automatically install homebrew formulae and casks.
+On macOS, this script will automatically install Homebrew formulae/casks and applications from the App Store.

 Before running the bootstrap script, review the contents of these files:

-* `packages/homebrew/formulae`: command-line tools, e.g. bash 4.x, vim, et al.;
-* `packages/homebrew/casks`: applications, e.g. Google Chrome, Java, et al.;
 * `packages/homebrew/taps`: sources of packages, in case you want to add any.
+* `packages/homebrew/formulae`: command-line tools, e.g. bash 4.x, vim et al.;
+* `packages/homebrew/casks`: applications, e.g. Google Chrome, Java et al.;
+* `packages/macapps/applications`: applications from the App Store, e.g. Slack, VOX et al.

+The ability to install from the App Store relies on the `mas` formula in `packages/homebrew/formulae`.

 ### FreeBSD